Privacy and data protection in direct marketing

 You are using personal information for marketing purposes if you use an individual's details to send them mail advertising your products or services.
 Some email addresses will be personal information, eg an email address in the format firstname.lastname@example.org.
 An email address that does not name or identify an individual is not personal information.

-The GDPR gives individuals the right to object to the processing of their personal data in certain circumstances.
+The UK GDPR gives individuals the right to object to the processing of their personal data in certain circumstances.
 All individuals have the right to stop their personal information being used for direct marketing.
 This right to object is absolute and there are no exceptions.
 You must inform individuals of their right to object when you first contact them.
 You should act on objections without undue delay, and within a reasonable period.
 The ICO suggest within 28 days for calls, texts or other electronic communications and within two months for postal communications.

 You normally cannot charge a fee for complying with objections.
 If the objection is unfounded or excessive, you may request a 'reasonable fee' to deal with it.